deividAlfa/stm32_soldering_iron_controller/README.md

 Add the new folder to the include search path!
 Right click on project -> Properties -> C/C++ Build -> Settings ->  Tool Settings -> MCU GCC Compiler -> Include paths

+On the upper menu, Configuration, Select [All configurations]

 Click on Add...
 Select Workspace and select these folder while holding Control key:

     /Core/Inc